-Prior to this offering, there has been no public market for the common stock.
-Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "RPXC."
+Prior to this offering, there has bee en no public market for the common stock.
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+Application has been made for listing on The Nasdaq Global Market under the symbol "RPXC."

-See "Risk Factors" on page 10 to read about factors you should consider before buying shares of the common stock.
+See "Risk Factors" on page 9 to read about factors you should consider before buying shares of the common stock.